These Fish Taco Bowls with Mango Salsa & Avocado Crema make a quick and healthy weeknight dinner that’s ready in under

 The mango salsa is simple too – I used the rest of that lime juice, some jalapeno pepper, red onion for a bit of bite, and fresh cilantro.
 Stir it all up and let those flavors combine.
 You can do this just before cooking the fish, or you can even make the salsa up to two days ahead of time.
 You can also make the avocado cream sauce ahead of time… Just whirl together some avocado, lime juice, greek yogurt (or sour cream) and cilantro in your blender until it’s nice and smooth.
 I like to put that mixture into a small Ziploc baggie which helps to keep the air out of it, preventing the avocado from turning brown, and also makes it easy to pipe onto your fish taco bowls – Just snip off a corner of the baggie and squeeze.

-A bed of rice, your fresh seasoned fish, mango salsa, a bit of red cabbage for crunch, and a dollop of avocado cream sauce – Fish taco bowl perfection – It’s only missing one thing – The wine!
+A bed of rice, your fresh seasoned fish, mango salsa, a bit of red cabbage for crunch, and a dollop of avocado crema.
+Fish taco bowl perfection.
+It’s only missing one thing – the wine!

 Look for a medium-bodied, white wine with some good citrus to it – Sauvignon Blanc, Pinot Gris and Vinho Verde are all great options.
 A bit of chilled white wine, a fish taco bowl that’s bright and beautiful… And Spring!
 I’ve made it to my happy pace…

 What dish gets you in the mood for spring?